swiss-seismological-service/scdetect/README.md

 **General**:

 - `"templateId"`: A string defining the stream related template identifier.
-If undefined a unique indentifier will be generated, automatically.
+If undefined a unique identifier will be generated, automatically.
 Since `scdetect` implements hierarchical logging specifying the template identifier may be of particular use while debugging.